-Article 16 of the Actuarial Society of Hong Kong Articles of Association states that the Council should have the power to or cause to formulate Professional Standards and, Guidance Notes (collectively referred to as "Standards" hereafter), review the same from time to time and propose amendments thereto on any Standard.
-The development of these Standards (and the amendment of existing Standards) should always follow the Due Process procedures as described below.
+Article 16 of the Actuarial Society of Hong Kong Articles of Association states that the Council should have the power to or cause to formulate Professional Standards and, Guidance Notes (collectively referred to as "standard" or "standards" hereafter), review the same from time to time and propose amendments thereto on any professional standard or practice.
+The development of these standards (and the amendment of existing standards) should always follow the Due Process as described below.